RWKV/RWKV-wiki/docs/basic/rwkv-performance-data.md

 ## Mobile Chips

 ::: info
-Inference performance of RWKV models on mobile chips, including Qualcomm, MTK SoCs, and various embedded/edge computing devices.
+The inference performance of RWKV models on mobile and edge devices, including various embedded/edge-computing platforms such as Qualcomm, MediaTek SoCs, and the RK3588.
 :::

 ### Qualcomm Snapdragon 8 Gen 3